US drops sanctions on Iran's civil nuclear program | DW | 04.02.2022

 The United States dropped its sanctions on Iran's civil nuclear program on Friday.

-The decision came as part of its negotiations with Iran over sanctions and its nuclear program in Vienna, Australia.
+US Secretary of State Antony Blinken signed several sanctions waivers ahead of talks in Vienna on Monday to revive a deal, known as the Joint Comprehensive Plan of Action (JCPOA).

+The JCPOA that limits Iran's nuclear program in exchange for sanctions relief fell apart when former US President Donald Trump abandoned it in 2018.

-"The waiver with respect to these activities is designed to facilitate discussions that would help to close a deal on a mutual return to full implementation of the JCPOA and lay the groundwork for Iran's return to performance of its JCPOA commitments,'' the State Department said in a notice to Congress that announced the move.
+"The waiver with respect to these activities is designed to facilitate discussions that would help to close a deal on a mutual return to full implementation of the JCPOA and lay the groundwork for Iran's return to performance of its JCPOA commitments," the State Department said in a notice to the US Congress.

-It could pave the way for Iran to fully comply with the Joint Comprehensive Plan of Action (JCPOA).

-The 2015 deal with Iran, reached with the US, Russia, China, France, the UK, and Germany, saw Tehran restrict its nuclear technology development.
+The waivers permit foreign countries and companies to work on civilian projects at Iran's Bushehr nuclear power station, its Arak heavy water plant, and the Tehran Research Reactor without triggering US sanctions.

+After Trump quit the nuclear deal in 2018 and reimposed sanctions, Iran gradually started violating the pact's nuclear curbs.

 lo/aw (AP, AFP, Reuters)